We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many people find that changes in weather or altitude increase the chances of having a headache, including a migraine headache.
-Some research supports this link.
+Some research supports a link between barometric pressure and headache.

 According to the American Migraine Foundation, over a third of people with migraine report that certain weather patterns trigger their headaches, at least some of the time.